uncial-contingence591/Openclaw_Free/README.md

 ---

- ### Step 5 - Shortening the prompt for AI models
+ ### Step 5 - Shortening the prompt for AI models(Only for non pro users)
- Make it easier for ai models to understand
+ You will also need to do /new to clear chat history often to stay within prompting context limits for standard users.
  ```
 mkdir -p "$HOME/.openclaw/workspace-gemini-local"